fateme-sadouni/Fateme-Sadouni/README.md

 - **Email:** fatemeh.sadouni@gmail.com

 ## 🎯 Goals
-Imagine a world where every electronic device not only responds but adapts and learns.
+Imagine a world where every device not only responds but adapts and learns.

 ## ⚡ Fun Fact